mattclarke/advent_of_code_15/README.md

 ## Day 6
 ### Part 1
 * Simple enough to do.
-Used regexes because day 5 showed me that I needed some practise!
+Used regexes because day 5 showed me that I needed some practice!
 ### Part 2
 * Slight variation.